 Fact: a recent study revealed that there is a sharp increase in worker disability claims after the winter holidays.

-This is a non-exhaustive list of reasons why so many workers in Encino get injured during and after the holiday season.
+This is a non-exhaustive list of reasons why so many workers in Los Angeles get injured during and after the holiday season.

 Trying to get used to your new life with the disability may be tough, especially when your focus constantly shifts to the battle with your employer and the company’s insurer.

-For most workers dealing with the disability during or after the holidays, the best option is to hire a workers’ compensation attorney in order to give themselves plenty of breathing room to focus on speedy recovery.
+For most workers dealing with the disability during or after the holidays, the best option is to hire a workers compensation attorney in order to give themselves plenty of breathing room to focus on a speedy recovery.

 You may not be physically capable of:

-Here at Law Offices of Kropach & Kropach, our best workers’ compensation lawyers in Encino will take care of your workers’ compensation claim to let you focus on your recovery and spend quality time with your family during and after the holidays.
+Here at Law Offices of Kropach & Kropach, our best workers compensation attorneys will take care of your workers compensation claim to let you focus on your recovery and spend quality time with your family during and after the holidays.